<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=YOUR_ID&amp;fmt=gif">

 • Evidence shared across unsecured locations

 Even routine editing actions can fragment documentation and weaken oversight.
 Under legal scrutiny, agencies must demonstrate how evidence was edited, by whom, and under what controls.
 If that proof depends on manual records instead of system-enforced tracking, defensibility weakens.
+Editing may be necessary.
+Editing outside controlled systems is where exposure begins.

 When Editing Practices Are Examined Under Legal Scrutiny